-- 4.1 Cheating is any irregular behaviour during examinations, such as: - Unauthorised possession of notes. - Communicating with, or copying from another candidate. - Using programmable calculators, mobile phones, pagers or other equipment when this has been forbidden. - Unauthorised obtaining of examination papers. - 4.2 Plagiarism\ is the passing off of another person's thoughts, ideas, writings or images as one's own such as: - The inclusion of quotations from published works, the source of which is not properly acknowledged. - Summarising another person's published material by simply changing words or altering the order of presentation, without proper acknowledgement. - Copying the work of another student with or without that student's knowledge or agreement.
+- 4.1 Cheating is any irregular behaviour during examinations, such as: - Unauthorised possession of notes. - Communicating with, or copying from another candidate. - Using programmable calculators, mobile phones, pagers or other equipment when this has been forbidden. - Unauthorised obtaining of examination papers. - 4.2 Plagiarism is the passing off of another person's thoughts, ideas, writings or images as one's own such as: - The inclusion of quotations from published works, the source of which is not properly acknowledged. - Summarising another person's published material by simply changing words or altering the order of presentation, without proper acknowledgement. - Copying the work of another student with or without that student's knowledge or agreement.
 In the former case, both parties are guilty of plagiarism. - Using essay mills, unacknowledged use of artificial intelligence, writing services or equivalent.

-\FOR STUDENTS ON OPEN UNIVERISTY COURSES, PLEASE ALSO SEE SECTION 23 OF THE OPEN UNIVERISTY REGULATIONS
+FOR STUDENTS ON OPEN UNIVERISTY COURSES, PLEASE ALSO SEE SECTION 23 OF THE OPEN UNIVERISTY REGULATIONS is then submitted for assessment as entirely that other persons work.

-- 4.3 Collusion\ includes situations such as: - A student completes work in collaboration with another person and then submits for assessment as entirely his/her own work. - A student collaborates with another person to complete work which
+- 4.3 Collusion includes situations such as: - A student completes work in collaboration with another person and then submits for assessment as entirely his/her own work. - A student collaborates with another person to complete work which

-\ FOR STUDENTS ON OPEN UNIVERISTY COURSES, PLEASE ALSO SEE SECTION 23 OF THE OPEN UNIVERISTY REGULATIONS
+FOR STUDENTS ON OPEN UNIVERISTY COURSES, PLEASE ALSO SEE SECTION 23 OF THE OPEN UNIVERISTY REGULATIONS